Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Discussion

 \subsubsection{AI Companions as Dual-Pathway Interventions}

-Emotional support is often considered a core benefit of current \acc{}~\cite{meng2021emotional,alotaibi2024role}.
-Much of the literature on \acc{}s has highlighted the value of accessible, nonjudgmental, and persistent support, largely through surveys and interviews~\cite{skjuve2021my,ta2020user,dosovitsky2021bonding,brandtzaeg2022my,skjuve2022longitudinal,pan2024desirable,liang2024dialoging}, Our work extends this literature with large-scale, quasi-experimental evidence showing that \acc{}s can provide emotional benefits while also introducing psychosocial risks, contributing to broader debates on their consequences~\cite{pfadenhauer2021affects,guingrich2023chatbots,liu2024chatbot} and the role of causal inference in computational social science~\cite{saha2019social,yuan2023mental}.
+Emotional support is often considered a core benefit of current \acc{}s~\cite{meng2021emotional,alotaibi2024role}.
+Much of the literature on \acc{}s has highlighted the value of accessible, nonjudgmental, and persistent support, largely through surveys and interviews~\cite{skjuve2021my,ta2020user,dosovitsky2021bonding,brandtzaeg2022my,skjuve2022longitudinal,pan2024desirable,liang2024dialoging,banks2024deletion}.
+Our work extends this literature with large-scale, quasi-experimental evidence showing that \acc{}s can provide emotional benefits while also introducing psychosocial risks, contributing to broader debates on their consequences~\cite{pfadenhauer2021affects,guingrich2023chatbots,liu2024chatbot} and the role of causal inference in computational social science~\cite{saha2019social,yuan2023mental}.

-Quantitatively, our causal inference framework revealed differentiated effects across affective, behavioral, and cognitive domains.
-On the affective side, treatment users showed increases in affective expression, grief valence, and grief activation compared to matched controls, suggesting that \acc{}s can facilitate the articulation and processing of difficult emotions.
+Quantitatively, our causal inference analyses revealed effects across affective, behavioral, and cognitive outcomes.
+On the affective side, \Tr{} users showed increases in affective expression, grief valence, and grief activation compared to matched controls, suggesting that \acc{}s can facilitate the articulation and processing of difficult emotions.
 Behaviorally, engagement became more frequent, indicators of greater disclosure---yet this was offset by declines in engagement of broader topic diversity, pointing to reduced outreach toward human ties.
 Cognitively, we observed gains in interpersonal focus and temporal references, coupled with improvements in readability, suggesting clearer and more structured self-expression.
-The increase in symptomatic expression of loneliness and suicide indicates that these cognitive and behavioral changes did not necessarily translate into healthier social integration.
-Overall, the evidence highlights a dual trajectory: AI companions can scaffold affective expression, strengthen communicative consistency, and support linguistic fluency, but they also risk reinforcing social withdrawal and psychological vulnerability.
+Overall, our findings highlight a dual trajectory: AI companions can scaffold affective expression, strengthen communicative consistency, and support linguistic fluency, but they also risk reinforcing social withdrawal and psychological vulnerability.